WAN Multi-Master Replication Gateway

-- Once you deployed make sure you enable the relevant groups within the GS-UI:
+- After deployment, make sure you enable the relevant groups via the GigaSpaces Management Center:

 Testing the WAN Gateway Replication

-You can test the setup by using the benchmark utility comes with the GS-UI.
-Move the one of the Clusters Benchmark icon and click the Start Button:
+You can test the setup using the benchmark utility that comes with the GigaSpaces Management Center.
+Move one of the Clusters Benchmark icons and click the Start button:

-You will see all spaces Object Count across all clusters by clicking the Spaces icon on the Space Browser Tab.
-You should see identical number of objects (5000) for all members:
+To view all of the Spaces’ Object Count across all clusters, click the Spaces icon in the Space Browser tab.
+You should see the identical number of objects (5000) for all members:

-You can remove objects from each space cluster by selecting the Take operation and click Start:
+You can remove objects from each Space cluster by selecting Take operation and clicking Start:

-You will see the Object Count changing having zero object count for each space:
+You will see the object count change to zero for each Space:

 Replication Throughput Capacity

-The total TP a gateway can push out into remote sites depends on:
+The total throughput a gateway can push to remote sites depends on the following criteria:

 - Network speed